-Given a shifted shape $\lambda$, the type $B$ hook of a cell $(i,i)$ in the diagonal is the cells in row $i$ of $\lambda$.
-The hook of a cell $(i,j)$ for $i\leq j$ is the cells in row $i$ right of $(i,j)$, the cells in column $j$ below $(i,j)$, and if $(j,j)$ is one these cells below then the hook also includes the cells in the $j$th row of $\lambda$, thus counting $(j,j)$ twice overall.
+Given a shifted shape $\lambda$, the type $B$ hook of a cell $(i,i)$ in the diagonal is the set of cells in row $i$ of $\lambda$.
+The hook of a cell $(i,j)$ for $i\leq j$ is the set of cells in row $i$ right of $(i,j)$, the cells in column $j$ below $(i,j)$, and if $(j,j)$ is one of these cells below then the hook also includes the cells in the $j$th row of $\lambda$, thus counting $(j,j)$ twice overall.
 See Figure~\ref{fig:acdm-shshape}.
 The NHLF then extends verbatim for the number $g^{\lambda/\mu}$ of standard tableaux of shifted skew shape $\lambda/\mu$.

 \begin{thm}[Naruse \cite{Strobl}] Let $\lambda, \mu$ be partitions with distinct parts, such that $\mu \subset \lambda$.
 We have

 \end{thm}

 Next we describe the shifted analogue of the thick reverse hook (Example~\ref{ex:excited_macmahon}).